The Nikon Z7 is a high-end full frame

 The upcoming arrival of the Nikon Z7’s dedicated battery grip should further improve the handling with big lenses.

 On the topic of grips, the current hand grip is very deep and tactile.
-The camera won’t accidentally slip out of your hand (I am always paranoid about this!).
+The camera won’t accidentally slip out of your hand.
+(I am always paranoid about this!)

 Where Nikon has really invested in its marketing is describing the fantastic electronic viewfinder (EVF) on this camera.
-The EVF sports ultra-high resolution QUAD VGA display with Nikon optics for magnification (including Aspherical lens elements and Fluorine coating).
+The EVF sports an ultra-high resolution QUAD VGA display with Nikon optics for magnification (including Aspherical lens elements and Fluorine coating).
 Yes, that was quite a mouthful.

 The display is also icon driven.
 It has everything you need to know right there in front of you.